What to Do With a Wasp Sting? | All You Need to Know!

 What Does a Wasp Sting Looks Like?

-For multiple wasp stings, the redness and swelling of the skin may be worse, and the pain will last for several hours.
+For multiple wasp stings, the redness and swelling of the skin may be worse, and the pain lasts for several hours.
 However, people who are allergic to wasp stings may experience what is being dubbed as “large local reactions.”
 Here, the effect of the sting may be severe, and the wound may last for 2-3 days.

 Do Wasps Die After They Sting You?

-Wasps don’t die after they sting you.
-As mentioned earlier, they don’t lose their stingers as honey bees do.
+No. As mentioned earlier, they don’t lose their stingers as honey bees do.
 Once a wasp stings you, it will inject venom on your skin and will pull its stingers out afterward.
 Social wasps attack people in multitudes, which is why people are more afraid of them than of solitary wasps.

 Is a Wasp Sting Worse Than a Bee Sting?